pooltogether/v4-docs/docs/how-to/twab-rewards.md

 The process to extend a promotion is fairly straight forward.

 The following parameters need to be filled out:
-- `_promotionId`: id of the promotion you wish to extend
+- `_promotionId`: id of the promotion you wish to extend.
 - `_numberOfEpochs`: number of epochs the promotion will be extended for.

 <img